How to Spring Clean Like Marie Kondo

 Declutter Your Living Spaces

 For Kondo, komono is all the miscellaneous goods in your home that still need to be organized and cleaned.
 This can mean kitchen cabinets, bathroom storage, even electronics.
 The kitchen can be the most difficult to tackle, but again, take everything out and decide what you need, what brings you joy and what can be donated.
 Love your grandmother’s old teapot even if you only use it on holidays?
 Yes, keep it!
 Haven’t made muffins since 2008?
 You can probably toss the muffin tin.
+Each home will have its own trouble spots.
 In my house electronics can be the most challenging to tidy up.
-For sentimental reasons I still have my original PlayStation 1 from when I was a kid—it brings me absolute joy to see it even if I never use it.
-Old mousepads, unused headphones and wires that connect to nothing?
+But those old mousepads, unused headphones and wires that connect to nothing?
 Out they go.

 If It Brings You Joy, Keep It